FiendsOfTheElements/FF1Randomizer/README.md

 * Since treasures in the original game are roughly sorted in increasing order of "goodness", shuffling them is likely to grant better equipment to the player early in the game.
 This can help or hurt the player, depending on whether the rewards are usable by the early classes.
 * Speaking of classes, the TAIL can be anywhere except the Temple of Fiends Revisited.
 You may find it and the FLOATER early on, and be able to class change very early, or you may have to play almost the entire game without class change.
 * The TAIL and ADAMANT will never be in the Temple of Fiends Revisited.
 Although these items are not necessary for game completion, they are deemed important enough to be accessible before the final dungeon.
 In particular, the WARP and EXIT spells are not obtainable without the TAIL (if you don't shuffle magic permissions), and you can't leave ToFR without them.

+#### Incentives
+These options force an important item to be in their respective caves.
+* The EYE chest in the Ice Cave will contain the incentivized item.
+* The Zombie D chest in Castle Ordeals will contain the incentivized item.
+* The possible items that can appear in the incentivized chests are: FLOATER, SLAB, ADMANT, TAIL, Masmune, Ribbon.
+  - The RUBY is added to the list if Early Canoe is enabled.
+  - The CROWN is added to the list if Early Ordeals is enabled.

 #### Shops
 This option randomly shuffles the contents of each type of equipment and item shop in the game.